-Mayor: New Yorkers crowded outside bars put lives in danger
+NY widens testing eligibility as social distancing hits snag

 De Blasio said beaches could open for wider use sometime in the summer, with lifeguard training over the next few weeks for a possible return to duty.

+An agreement with CVS will allow samples to be collected at more than 60 pharmacies across the state, Cuomo said.
+Testing in New York City is being expanded to 123 CityMD walk-in clinics.

+De Blasio also made an urgent appeal Sunday for blood donations, saying coronavirus-related blood drive cancellations have led supplies to dwindle to about two days’ worth, which could mean postponing some surgeries.

-SUPPORT FOR HEALTH CHIEF
+HEALTH CHIEF TO STAY

 De Blasio is standing by his health commissioner after a report this week that she used crass language in a phone call with a top police commander about supplies of protective face masks.
 Several police unions and a congressman called for Dr. Oxiris Barbot’s firing over the March call.